 FACTS ABOUT SUGAR – FREE SUGARS

-Not all sugar is created equal – firstly we have the kind of sugars that comes under the titles of ‘free sugars‘, ‘fast sugars’, and ‘high GI sugars’.
+Not all sugar is created equal – firstly we have the kind of sugars that come under the term of ‘free sugars‘, ‘fast sugars’, and ‘high GI sugars’.
 These are basically any sugar that has been fractionated from its original state (such as when oranges are made into fruit juice).
 This same method applies to white and brown table sugars, icing sugar, coconut sugar, fruit juices, and syrups such as maple syrup, agave nectar, brown rice syrup and honey.

 Sugar is stored as Dangerous Belly Fat

-WHOLE ‘UNFRACTURED’ SUGARS
+WHOLE ‘UNFRACTURED’ SUGARS:

 Now these guys are so much better for us and come in the form of whole fruits and vegetables, dried fruits, and anything else that hasn’t had the fibers and bulk of the plant removed.

-The reason they are healthier is because those fibers and other nutrients slow down their sugar release, making them much lower GI (GI is short for glycemic index, which is a number associated with the amount of carbohydrates/sugars in food.
-The lower the better).
+The reason they are healthier is because those fibers and other nutrients slow down their sugar release, making them much lower GI.
+(GI is short for glycemic index, which is a number associated with the amount of carbohydrates/sugars in food.
+The lower the better)

 How To Use Them

-In fact there are so many ways you can use whole sugars to sweeten your diet that actually you need never use refined free sugars again.
+In fact there are so many ways you can use whole sugars to sweeten your diet, that actually you need never use refined free sugars again.